 Before you click that very convenient “Buy Now” button, it is worth understanding what these limits mean and how you can buy, keep, and even share the ebooks you purchase.

-Understanding DRM and why it matters when you buy an ebook
+Why does DRM matter when you buy an ebook?

 Ebook retailers such as Amazon Kindle, Google Play Books, and Apple Books use Digital Rights Management (DRM) to control how you use the ebooks you buy.